briandconnelly/ggplot2bdc/README.md

 ggplot2bdc is a collection of themes and other things that can be used when creating plots with [ggplot2](http://ggplot2.org/).
+For those using the [development version of ggplot](https://github.com/hadley/ggplot2), subtitles and captions are supported.

 -   Themes
     -   `theme_bdc_grey`